Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Other things to watch for include temperature settings.
 If you like a piping hot cup of coffee, don’t choose one of the machines I marked as less hot.

-I look for a timer to automatically turn off the machine after brewing—having no faith in myself to do so.
+Mornings are typically rushed, so look for a machine that won’t take too long to get up to temperature and start brewing.
+I also look for a timer that will automatically turn the machine off after brewing—having no faith in myself to do so.

 Check out the carafe.
 Does it fit your needs?
 Is the pour spout shaped right for you?
 Does it look like it could break too easily if you get a bit clumsy?

 Some machines require paper filters that you buy separately.
 Others include their own semi-permanent filter that just needs to be rinsed and/or cleaned after each use.
 Paper filters are an extra expense, but reusable filters typically accumulate grime over time.

 At this price point, most machines will be plastic.
 There’s no getting around it.
 But plastic varies in quality.
 Poke and prod the plastic a bit.
 Give it a gentle squeeze.
 The less flimsy it is, the better the quality of the machine.